l2lam/CBC-Board-System/README.md

 1. Add members to the waiting queue when they arrive
 2. Remove players from the waiting queue when they leave
-3. Rearange the order of players in the waiting queue
+3. Rearrange the order of players in the waiting queue
 4. Add guests (non-members) as a player in the waiting queue

 #### On-deck queue

 4. If there is space on the on-deck queue then notify the next player in waiting queue to select a group to play a game/match
 5. Select players from the waiting queue to form a group that is then queued to play in the on-deck queue
-6. Remove groups from the on-deck queue to cancelel a game
+6. Remove groups from the on-deck queue to cancel a game
-7. Rearange the order of groups in the on-deck queue
+7. Rearrange the order of groups in the on-deck queue

 #### Courts